milkman4/not-quite-perfect-quotes/README.md

 # Not Quite Perfect Quotes

+## Notice:

+This project was cloned from a create-react-app + express.js starter kit https://github.com/philnash/react-express-starter - all commits in this repo prior to May 16 2020 are from another author.

 ### Purpose

 This project is created with the inspiration to showcase Asyncronous Logic and Data Manipulation.
 This achieves these two goals by sending a query to two different quote APIs [FavQ](https://favqs.com/) and [Advice Slip](https://api.adviceslip.com/)